Difference-in-Differences in the Presence of Unknown Interference: Difference-in-Differences under interference

 \end{assumption} Assumption \ref{as:pt_sutva} states that, in the absence of treatment, the difference in expected outcomes between the two groups is constant over time.
 This Parallel Trends assumption has been the primary focus of the criticism and discussion around the DiD research design (e.g., \cite{rambachan_more_2023,roth_when_2023,huber_joint_2024,ghanem_selection_2025}).
 Under the parallel trends assumption, the ATT is identified by the Difference-in-Differences estimand: \begin{estimand} Difference-in-Differences (DiD)

 \end{estimand} \begin{proposition} Under Assumptions \ref{as:no_anti}, \ref{as:no_hid}, \ref{as:sutva} and \ref{as:pt_sutva}, the ATT (Estimand \ref{est:att}) is identified by the DiD estimand.

-\begin{proof} where Assumptions \ref{as:no_anti}, \ref{as:no_hid}, and \ref{as:sutva} are used in the second equality to postulate the potential outcomes and link them to the observed outcomes, and the third equality follows from Assumption \ref{as:pt_sutva}. \end{proof} \end{proposition} Notice that the DiD estimand is not a contrast of potential outcomes on the same set of units and, therefore, it is not a causal estimand on its own.
+\begin{proof} where Assumptions \ref{as:no_anti}, \ref{as:no_hid}, and \ref{as:sutva} are used in the second equality to link observed outcomes to potential outcomes, and the third equality follows from Assumption \ref{as:pt_sutva}. \end{proof} \end{proposition} Notice that the DiD estimand is not a contrast of potential outcomes on the same set of units and, therefore, it is not a causal estimand on its own.
 Nonetheless, it corresponds to the ATT under the set of assumptions of the canonical DiD research design (including the no-interference assumption).